kubeflow/katib/docs/workflow-design.md

    Kubernetes Pods.

-1. Katib Pod mutating webhook is called to inject the metrics collector sidecar container to the candidate Pod.
+1. Katib Pod mutating webhook is called to inject the metrics collector sidecar container to the candidate Pods.

-1. During the ML model container runs, the metrics collector container in the same Pod tries to collect metrics from it and persists them to the Katib DB backend.
+1. During the ML model container runs, the metrics collector container collects metrics from the injected pod and persists metrics to the Katib DB backend.

 1. When the ML model training ends, the `Trial` controller updates status of the corresponding `Trial` CR.